 The company's investment portfolio is focused on delivering medium to long term growth, whilst continuing to generate sufficient returns to enable the annual charitable giving to be maintained.
 The impacts of market shock is monitored, and specific capital is held to mitigate against the potential drop in market value of the invested portfolio.
-The Solvency II capital charge relating to market risk equates to £22.2 (2019: £21.5m).
-The coverage ratio of 299% remains well within the Group's risk appetite.
-Refer to the Solvency II Capital Position on page 6 and note 13, financial instruments, on pages 43 and 44.
+The Solvency II capital charge relating to market risk equates to £30m (2020: £22.2m).
+The coverage ratio of 248% remains well within the Group's risk appetite.
+Refer to the Solvency II Capital Position on the prior page and note 13 on financial instruments.